The edition of The Method focuses on issues surrounding children’s health.

 Seasonal Affective Disorder is a temporary depression that often shows up in the winter.
 You may think of it as a problem only for adults.
 But the American Academy of Pediatrics estimates three percent of children between the ages of 9 and 17 suffer from it.
 Child and adolescent psychiatrist John Kupfner of Peninsula Lighthouse in East Tennessee says he believes the condition is under-diagnosed in children.

-Helen Baghdoyan (Beaman Professor) and Ralph Lydic(Robert H. Cole Endowed Professor of Neuroscience) teach Anesthesiology and Psychology at the University of Tennessee.
-They spoke with WUOT’s Chrissy Keuper about their research on how the brain regulates various states of consciousness, and how anesthesia actually works…
+Helen Baghdoyan and Ralph Lydic teach Anesthesiology and Psychology at the University of Tennessee.
+They’re about to begin studies on how the brain regulates various states of consciousness, including how anesthesiology actually works.…

 In their more-than-200-million-year history on the planet, turtles and tortoises, like other reptiles, have changed very little, certainly not fast enough for a world that is quickly changing around them.
 The Knoxville Zoo currently houses a number of reptiles under 20 Species Survival Plans, breeding programs designed to boost animal populations....